groonga/groonga/doc/source/reference/commands/select.rst

 The sort keys are used in all group keys specified in ``drilldown``:

 .. groonga-command
-.. include:: ../../example/reference/commands/select/drilldown_sortby_simple.log
+.. include:: ../../example/reference/commands/select/drilldown_sort_keys_simple.log
 .. select Entries \
 ..   --limit 0 \
 ..   --output_column _id \
 ..   --drilldown 'tag, n_likes' \
-..   --drilldown_sortby '-_nsubrecs, _key'
+..   --drilldown_sort_keys '-_nsubrecs, _key'

 The same sort keys are used in ``tag`` drilldown and ``n_likes`` drilldown.